 Books and Supplements

 Our “mini music store” offers theory, sight reading, repertoire, and technique books for sale to make it more convenient for students or parents to purchase necessary materials.
-If we do not have the books you need, we will direct you to other local music stores or online.
+If we do not have the books you need, we will direct you to other local or online music stores.

 Why Learn to Play Music?